Home » All Recipes » Desserts » Keto Icing (Sugar-Free Glaze)

 Notes

-The ideal texture for icing is like that of toothpaste.
+• Adjust the texture.
+Add sweetener to thicken or milk to thin the texture.
+The ideal texture for piping is like that of toothpaste.

 Nutrition & Macros